madjar/blog/src/good-evening-ladies-and-gentlemen.rst

 -----------------

-The blog generation engine I use is pelican_, which is written in python by Alexis Metereau.
+The blog generation engine I use is pelican_, which is written in python by Alexis Metaireau.
 It's a nice, simple blog engine with posts in rst_ and page templates in jinja2_.
 That way, I could create the layout with my usual IDE, PyCharm_, and I can edit posts with emacs_.
 The whole thing is hosted as static github pages.